Manage resource accounts in Microsoft Teams

 To get started it's important to remember a few things:

 - An auto attendant or call queue is required to have an associated resource account.
-See Manage resource accounts in Teams for details on resource accounts.

 - If you are assigning a Microsoft service number instead, you need to acquire and assign the following licenses to your resource account (Office 365 Enterprise E1, E3 or E5, with the Phone System add-on and a Calling Plan).